clarinda-solberg/BRFSS-Data/README.md

 Python code for Behavioral Risk Factor Surveillance System which is referenced in StriveTogether's A Racial and Ethnic Equity Systems Indicators.
 BRFSS is often referenced because it measures mental health by asking about mentally unhealthy days in the past 30 days.

 # Overview
 This repository contains code for processing and analyzing Behavioral Risk Factor Surveillance System (BRFSS) data, with a focus on Minnesota state data.
 The code transforms raw BRFSS data into an analysis-ready format with human-readable categorical variables.
+The code is designed for a Microsoft Fabric environment, pulling data from a lakehouse for cleaning as part of a data pipeline for downstream analytics.

 # Key Features
 Filters for complete interview responses